Total units required for MS: 30

 - two sets of official transcripts from all colleges and universities attended, other than Sacramento State; and

-- Graduate Record Exam (GRE) scores.
+- Graduate Record Exam (GRE) score.

 - a letter outlining in some detail the applicant's interests, goals, and expectations in pursuing the MS in Criminal Justice; and